Inferred-variance uncertainty relations in the presence of quantum entanglement: ACKNOWLEDGEMENTS

-SB acknowledges the support provided by PBC Post-Doctoral Fellowship at Tel Aviv University.
-SB also thanks the Institute of Physics, Bhubaneswar, India for their hospitality.
-CD acknowledges the support from the ``Quantum Optical Technologies” project, carried out within the International Research Agendas programme of the Foundation for Polish Science co-financed by the European Union under the European Regional Development Fund.
-PA acknowledges the support form Department of Science and Technology, India, through the project DST/ICPS/QuST/Theme-1/2019.
+S. B. acknowledges the support provided by PBC Post-Doctoral Fellowship at Tel Aviv University.
+S. B. also thanks the Institute of Physics, Bhubaneswar, India for their hospitality.
+C. D. acknowledges the support from the ``Quantum Optical Technologies” project, carried out within the International Research Agendas programme of the Foundation for Polish Science co-financed by the European Union under the European Regional Development Fund.
+P. A. acknowledges the support form Department of Science and Technology, India, through the project DST/ICPS/QuST/Theme-1/2019. \\ \\